imohitkumar1610/Darpan-nit/README.md

 # Official Webpage of Darpan

-This is the upcoming official wbage for Darpan - Nit Durgapur. the content isn't updated.
+This is the upcoming official wbage for Darpan - Nit Durgapur.
+The content isn't updated.
 Help to update the content.